apache/accumulo-website/_docs-unreleased/troubleshooting/overview.md

 memory to the VM.
 This can cause the entire process to block long enough for the zookeeper lock to be lost.

-*A*: Configure your system to reduce the kernel parameter _swappiness_ from the default (60) to zero.
+Configure your system to reduce the kernel parameter _swappiness_ from the default (60) to zero.

-*Q*: My tablet server lost its lock, and I have already set swappiness to zero.
-Why?
+**My tablet server lost its lock, and I have already set swappiness to zero.
+Why?**

 Be careful not to over-subscribe memory.
 This can be easy to do if your accumulo processes run on the same nodes as hadoop's map-reduce